vicw0ng-hk/STA-20-2/code-server.md

 Note that not all extensions will work.
 Some of them require certain packages to be installed on the server and since you don't have root privileges that's not possible.

 Still a large number of extensions will work.
 For example, [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) will help you compile and run code.
 Just remember to go to the extension's settings and add arguments `-pedantic-errors -std=c++11` after `g++` in `code-runner.executorMap`'s `cpp` entry.

+### Update

+When there is an update, it will prompt you with the message.
+Or, you could also take notice of the development of code-server yourself, watching their repo.

+Because the app is a few hundred MB, and you only have 5G disk quota on academy, you need to delete the old version's file when install the new version.

+Differences to initial install:

+Before `ln -s ~/.local/lib/code-server-3.9.2/bin/code-server ~/.local/bin/code-server`, execute `rm ~/.local/bin/code-server` and `rm -rf ~/.local/lib/code-server-<version>` (replace `<version>` with the version of the older app), the first you must do before the `ln` line, the latter you can do afterwards.